Thank you for your interest in Woodlea.

 What is included in my front landscaping package?

-Retail package value up to $5 - $10k dependent on lot size, land frontage and configuration of dwelling.
-Refer to the landscape information pack for inclusions.
+Purchasers are able to pick from three garden palettes; Classic, Contemporary or Woodland.
+The inclusions are dependent on lot size, lot frontage and configuration of dwelling.
+Refer to the landscape information pack and e-Book for inclusions.

 How do I get my landscaping installed?